-Dr. Bever teaches college physics, electronics, electricity and magnetism, modern physics, quantum mechanics and astronomy.
+Dr. Bever teaches college physics, electronics, electricity and magnetism, modern physics, quantum mechanics, thermodynamics, optics, mathematical physics and astronomy.

 He earned his bachelor’s degree from Manchester College and his master’s and doctorate degrees from Purdue University.